What is periodontal disease/gum disease?

 • Any change in the fit of partial dentures

 There are many factors that increase the risk of developing gum disease, including smoking, pregnancy and diabetes.
-It is important to visit Arizona Heights Dentistry if you suspect you have gum disease, because the sooner you treat it, the better.
+It is important to visit Anthem Family Dentist if you suspect you have gum disease, because the sooner you treat it, the better.

 Gum Disease Is Called Gingivitis